Endogenous structural transformation in economic development: Concluding remarks

 Structural transformation has been discussed intensively in the literature on economic growth and development over the past decades.
 Although sectoral structural transformation models have been developed to study changes in numerical economic variables across different sectors, a general theoretical framework is still missing to characterize a country's full process of structural transformation.

 The EST framework proposed in this paper bridges this gap and makes the following contributions.
 First, three fundamental attributes of structures---struaturality, durationality, and transformality---are summarized from empirical observations and the literature of economic history.
 Second, with the necessary assumptions on the information set of economic structures, a theoretical framework is proposed to model the dynamics of economic activities and their structures in different time scales and characterize the endogenous transformation process of structures.
-Third, to characterize competitive equilibrium in the EST framework, we study a class of combined infinite-horizon optimal control and optimal switching problems and demonstrate that the value function of the combined control problem is a unique viscosity solution to a system of Hamilton-Jacobi-Bellman equations and quasi-variational inequalities.
-Fourth, we use the developed mathematical method to solve the social planner's optimization problem in the EST model and establish the associated competitive equilibrium theory.
+Third, we solve the social planner's optimization problem in the EST model and establish the associated competitive equilibrium theory.
 We show that, in addition to the static and dynamic equilibria that constitute competitive equilibrium in neoclassical growth models, competitive equilibrium in the EST framework suggests the existence of a third type of equlibrium, the structural equilibrium.
 To demonstrate the flexibility of the proposed EST framework, we have discussed extensions of the EST framework that deal with hierarchical production structures, composite structures of consumer preference, technological structures via adoption and R\&D, changes in infrastructure and economic institutions, and switching of political institutions.